Heart Attack Victim Waited 43 Minutes To Get To The Hospital; 'That's Absolutely Awful'

 After that CBS 2 story, the mayor ordered the fire commissioner to put in a new ambulance request.

-Four years ago, additional ambulances were promised by the city, but never purchased; and Chicagoans are still waiting.
+Four years ago, additional ambulances were promised by the city, but never purchased.
+Chicagoans are still waiting.

 “I believe he could have died,” said Marnul.